Calculate your take-home pay in The Empire State. New York income tax rate: 10.9%.

 | Take-Home Pay | - | - | - |

-New York has a progressive income tax system with a top rate of 10.9%.
+New York has a progressive income tax with a top rate of 10.9%.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.

-Regardless of state taxes, all New York workers pay federal income tax using the 2025 brackets: 10% on the first $11,925 of taxable income (single), 12% up to $48,475, 22% up to $103,350, 24% up to $197,300, 32% up to $250,525, 35% up to $626,350, and 37% on income above that.
-The standard deduction is $15,000 for single filers and $30,000 for married filing jointly in 2025.
+Regardless of state taxes, all New York workers pay federal income tax using the 2026 brackets: 10% on the first $11,925 of taxable income (single), 12% up to $48,475, 22% up to $103,350, 24% up to $197,300, 32% up to $250,525, 35% up to $626,350, and 37% on income above that.
+The standard deduction is $15,000 for single filers and $30,000 for married filing jointly in 2026.

-All workers in New York pay Social Security tax at 6.2% on wages up to $176,100 (2025) and Medicare tax at 1.45% on all wages.
+All workers in New York pay Social Security tax at 6.2% on wages up to $176,100 (2026) and Medicare tax at 1.45% on all wages.
 An additional 0.9% Medicare surtax applies to wages over $200,000 for single filers.
+These federal payroll taxes apply uniformly regardless of which state you live in.